theivyest/rosymaple/README.md

 ﹏ self proclaimed "problematic" / proshippers.

-⌇ call blueycapsules characters m/lfs, d/lfs, h/mbos, Etc.
+⌇ will call my skins weird things like a "h1mbo" or "m1lf"

 ﹏ ship philliam / phildave.